GG666/Lecture/Chapter (C_English).md

 # Function and Pointer

-Each function is essentially a small program, with its own declarations, statements and name.
+Each function is essentially a small program, with its declarations, statements, and name.

 ```C++
 #include <stdio.h>